mahmoudchaer/DeepMed/AZURE_KEYVAULT.md

 - Connection to Azure Key Vault using DefaultAzureCredential
 - A drop-in replacement for `os.getenv()` functionality with `keyvault.getenv()`
 - LRU caching to avoid repeated calls to Key Vault
-- Mapping of environment variable names to Key Vault secret names

 ### Authentication